zingale/pyjournal/README.md

     and pops up an editor window with the entry for revision.
 Since the new changes are committed to the git repo, the history of changes to the entry are preserved in the git history.

+    The editor to use is taken from your `EDITOR` environment variable, of, if that is not set, defaults to `emacs` (run in a terminal).

   - `pyjournal.py [-n nickname] list [N]`